aws-samples/cloud-gaming-on-ec2-instances/README.md

 - `gridSwCertUrl`: (Only for g4dn instances) The NVIDIA driver requires a certificate file which can be downloaded from Amazon S3.
 You can leave this unless the link is broken or you want to use a different certificate.
 - `tags`: A list of resource tags that will be added to every taggable resource in the stack.

-#### 5. Transpile TypeScript to JavaScript
+#### 5. Deploy your application

 The CDK code is written in TypeScript, an extension to JavaScript that adds static types and other useful features.

-To run the CDK code, we need to transpile TypeScript into JavaScript by running `npm run build` in the `cdk` folder.
-This will transpile the code once - if you want to keep watching the code for changes and automatically transpile after a change, run `npm run watch`
+To run the CDK code, navigate to the `cdk` folder and run the following commands

-#### 6. Deploy your application

-Navigate to the `cdk` folder and run the following commands

 ```
-cdk synth
 cdk bootstrap
 cdk deploy <StackName>
 ```

-`cdk synth` will synthesize a CloudFormation template from your CDK code.
 After bootstrapping the required resources for the CDK with `cdk bootstrap` you can then deploy the template with `cdk deploy <StackName>`.
+Bootstrapping is only require once.

-`<StackName>` can be either `CloudGamingOnG4DN` or `CloudGamingOnG4AD`, depending on the instance type you want to use.
+`<StackName>` can be either `CloudGamingOnG4DN`, `CloudGamingOnG4AD` or `CloudGamingOnG5`, depending on the instance type you want to use.

-#### 8. Create your personal gaming AMI
+#### 6. Create your personal gaming AMI

 Follow the instructions in the associated blog post [Use Amazon EC2 for cost-efficient cloud gaming with pay-as-you-go pricing](https://aws.amazon.com/blogs/compute/use-amazon-ec2-for-cost-efficient-cloud-gaming-with-pay-as-you-go-pricing/).

 ## Useful CLI commands